 - Candidates eligible for selection to this chapter must be 7th and 8th grade students.

 - To be eligible for selection to membership in this chapter, the candidate must have been in attendance for a period of one year at PS/MS 146Q Howard Beach.
 Attendance must be at least 90%.

-- Candidates eligible for selection to the chapter shall have a minimum cumulative grade point average of 90 in ALL major subject areas; ELA, Social Studies, Math, Science, Spanish.
+- Candidates eligible for selection to the chapter shall have a minimum cumulative grade point average of 90 in ALL major subject areas with no grade lower than an 85 in any class; ELA, Social Studies, Math, Science, Spanish.
 This scholastic level of achievement shall remain fixed, and shall be the required minimum scholastic level of achievement for admission to candidacy.
 All students who can rise in scholarship to or above such standard may be admitted to candidacy for selection to membership.
 In addition, ALL conduct grades must be satisfactory.

 - Upon meeting the grade level, attendance, and GPA standard requirements, candidates shall then be considered based on their service, leadership, character and citizenship.

 - Since we are a uniform school, students must also be in compliance with the dress code policy.
 There is no opting out of dress code if a student intends to be a member of NJHS.

 Section 1.
 The selection of members to this chapter shall be by a majority vote of the Faculty Council.

 Section 2.
 Prior to selection, the following shall occur: